hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 They choose goals that *sound impressive*.

-In tech, that usually means chasing a FAANG job — Amazon, Google, Meta — because it’s seen as the ultimate version of success.
+In tech, that usually means chasing a FAANG job because it’s seen as the ultimate version of success.

 But just because something is respected in the tech industry doesn’t mean it’s right for you.